 Corangamite CMA reports annually on condition and management through its Annual Report.
 The condition assessment for each theme describes the level of confidence or concern that catchment managers have in the future of the regional environment.
 The Catchment Condition report section for 2022 – 23 as contained in the Annual Report can be found here.

-This table lists the progress of current projects that are contributing to the delivery of the RCS.
-It covers the time period from the launch of the RCS in March 2022 up until the end of December 2023.
+This table lists the progress of projects that are contributing to the delivery of the RCS.
+It covers the time period from the launch of the RCS in March 2022.
 Only projects for which reports have been received have been included.

 1 | Protecting Priority Threatened Species of Corangamite Coast | CCMA | Biodiversity | The Orange-bellied Parrot Protection program focuses on the protection of the critically endangered bird and supporting future opportunities for increasing and stabilising their population | B18 -Implement an additional 20,000 hectares of sustained predator control (not year by year cumulative total) in priority locations as defined by Biodiversity Response Plans and other regional plans | Completed | Link to map |